 Keeping the world informed about the latest scientific advances depends on high-quality online publishing resources.
 New Relic is helping one of the world’s oldest and well-respected science publishers, the Royal Society of Chemistry, modernize its software and infrastructure to champion the chemical sciences.

 The Royal Society of Chemistry was founded in the United Kingdom in 1841 with a charter from Queen Victoria.
 Today, the society has more than 54,000 members worldwide and is one of the world’s leading non-profit publishers and knowledge businesses where significant advancements in chemistry are published and shared.

-This led Callaghan and his colleague Graham Creek, senior site reliability engineer, to take the society on a technology journey from its own data centre and towards the AWS public cloud to provide the elasticity, business continuity, and resiliency the society needs.
+This led Callaghan and his colleague Graham Creek, senior site reliability engineer, to take the society on a technology journey from its own data center and toward the Amazon Web Services (AWS) public cloud to provide the elasticity, business continuity, and resiliency the society needs.
 As a result, they are rebuilding and redesigning legacy applications for public cloud.

 As new applications are rolled out, the ability to correlate between the application and infrastructure is important.
-‘Before it was a complete black box’, Callaghan says, ‘but with New Relic, we can see into the application performance, drill down into why the error rate spikes and when application latency shoots up, see which particular node is suffering.
-This is so valuable when a new build has been pushed out because it’s now possible to get a powerful view of where any instability is coming from.’
+"Before it was a complete black box.
+But with New Relic, we can see into the application performance, drill down into why the error rate spikes, and when application latency shoots up, see which particular node is suffering.
+This is so valuable when a new build has been pushed out because it’s now possible to get a powerful view of where any instability is coming from," says Callaghan.

 Creek adds, "New Relic gives us a safety net so that when we’re doing the deployments, we can see immediately whether there’s any particular problem with that application.
 There’s a lot of complexity with some of the systems and how they interact, and the developers don’t necessarily know everything about the wider areas of our infrastructure.
 So New Relic enables us to see the effects of what we have done and then do rollbacks and make whatever changes we need to do."